Frankfurter Römer (Rathaus) (4)

 Today: The streets still have the same names.

 On June 4, 1939 Hitler visited Kassel when the Großdeutschen Reichskriegertag took place.
-About 300.000 people took part of it.
 When Hitler drove through the city, thousands of people cheared him on.

 Großdeutschen Reichskriegertag – Karlwiese (16)